-- 19.1 If an applicant has spent six continuous months or more overseas (since the age of 16) the council will expect to see evidence of a criminal record check from the county/countries visited covering the period.
-For EU nationals a disclosure similar to the UK DBS will be required, for those countries for which checks are not available, the Council will require a certificate of good conduct authenticated by the relevant embassy. - 19.2 This does not affect the requirement to provide an enhanced disclosure from the Disclosure and Barring Service.
-Further information on the means of obtaining the proof can be found on the DBS website www.gov.uk/disclosure-barring-service; www.crb.gov.uk/overseas
+- If an applicant has spent six continuous months or more overseas (since the age of 16) the council will expect to see evidence of a criminal record check from the county/countries visited covering the period.
+For EU nationals a disclosure similar to the UK DBS will be required, for those countries for which checks are not available, the Council will require a certificate of good conduct authenticated by the relevant embassy. - This does not affect the requirement to provide an enhanced disclosure from the Disclosure and Barring Service.
+Further information on the means of obtaining the proof can be found on the DBS and CRB websites.